top of page

 Burmese tamarind-pumpkin curry

-Burmese curries are relatively simple to make but they burst with delicate flavors.
+Burmese curries are relatively simple to make, but they burst with delicate flavours.
 Unlike their Indian and Thai counterparts, they are subtle, highlighting the vegetables rather than drowning them in spices.
 This is one of those perfect subtle curries.

 This is a super simple curry to make.
-The tender pumpkin is in a wonderful tart sauce that is spiced with a hint of heat.
-The sweet pumpkin shines in the curry and absorbs the flavors, especially if enjoyed the next day.
-This is a dish that will surprise your guests, so make extra.
-As a variation, you can make this dish with sweet potatoes instead of pumpkins.
+The tender pumpkin is in a wonderful tart sauce spiced with a hint of heat.
+The sweet pumpkin shines in the curry and absorbs the flavours, especially if enjoyed the next day.
+This dish will surprise your guests, so make extra.
+You can make this dish with sweet potatoes instead of pumpkins as a variation.
 For pumpkins, use any variety, but the hard yellow pumpkins are best.

-This is my favorite cookbook for Burmese cuisine.
-Wonderful, well researched recipes from all across Myanmar, this is a cookbook I come back to often.
-I also have most of Naomi Daguid’s other cookbooks and absolutely admire her work, her writing and all the travel and research she puts into every one of her books.
+This is my favourite cookbook for Burmese cuisine.
+It contains wonderful, well-researched recipes from all across Myanmar, and I come back to it often.
+I also have most of Naomi Daguid’s other cookbooks and absolutely admire her work, writing, and all the travel and research she puts into every one of her books.

 For more wonderful recipes from this cookbook, click here.